SeaweedbrainCY/zero-totp/README.md

 To be sure that you always have access to your TOTP codes, we use the benefits of the zero-knowledge encryption to offer you a complete control of your data and its replication :
 1. You can store your mega-secure encrypted vault **3 different locations**
-    - The database of zero-totp.fr **(default)**
+    - The database of zero-totp.com **(default)**
     - Into google drive **(recommended and auto-sync)**
     - Into your machine
 2. You have **5 different and independent** platform able to open your vault
-    - zero-totp.fr (for everyday usage)
+    - zero-totp.com (for everyday usage)
     - The iOS application (for your mobile usage)
     - The CLI application (for most geek of us)
-    - rescue.zero-totp.fr (a simple, minimal and ULTRA stable frontend, hosted on github pages where you can upload your vault and decrypt it)
+    - rescue.zero-totp.com (a simple, minimal and ULTRA stable frontend, hosted on github pages where you can upload your vault and decrypt it)
     - On your own machine, thanks to the zero-totp docker image

 In summary : Your data is safe, even if your vault leak.
 Your data is available even if zero-totp.com is unreachable.